 Purdue University policy states that any courses which have been recorded on any media are University property and may not be further distributed or duplicated without permission from the academic dean or his or her designee.
 Unauthorized sharing of course material or passwords may result in a failing grade for the course.

 Students are expected and required to abide by the laws of the state of Indiana and of the United States and the rules and regulations of Purdue University, to conduct themselves in accordance with accepted standards of social behavior, to respect the rights of others, and to refrain from any conduct that tends to obstruct the work of the University or to be injurious to the welfare of the University.
 A student who violates these general standards of conduct may be subject to informal actions and/or disciplinary sanctions.

-If you need to drop your final class or need to withdraw from the University altogether, please follow the procedures laid out on this website.
+If you need to drop your final class or need to withdraw from the University altogether, please notify ProEd through the Current Students portal using the Modify Enrollment Status link once you login. to follow the procedures laid out on this website.

 Master of Science in Aeronautics and Astronautics Handbook (MSAAE)